KellyNyanbinary/KellyNyanbinary.github.io/academics/creative-cage/assets/main.typ

   MeiZhang: What happens when an artist in rural India loses internet access?
 Are they locked out of Photoshop?

   EHarper: Offline grace period of \~90 days.
-Practically everyone’s online now.
+Practically everyone's online now.

   MOrtega: So much for perpetual creativity.